mislav/choices/README.md

   can be accessed using Rails.configuration.key.key.key => 'value'
 ~~~

-This method is useful when you want to store values of settings.yml in a store and retrieve these values during bootup and make them available to your Rails stack through Rails.configuration.
+This method is useful when you want to store values of settings.yml in a store and retrieve these values during bootup and make them available to your Rails stack through `Rails.configuration`.

-######Or
+#####Or

 ~~~ rb